Cassia County School District #151

 If during the school year a parent/guardian's place of employment, phone number or address changes, please notify the school in order for us to update our file-immediately.

-Students are expected to furnish pencils, and other items used on a regular basis in the classroom.
 Each grade provides a district approved supply list at the start of the school year.
 These class supply lists are posted yearly on our website.
+If any hardship exists providing these items, please notify your school principal and said resources will be provided.

-Parent/Teacher conferences will be scheduled for all students twice in each school year.
+Parent Teacher conferences will be scheduled for all students twice in each school year.
 Conferences may be arranged at any other time by contacting the teacher.
+This opportunity represents two scheduled meeting times where you are able to interact with your student’s teacher and understand how your students are learning.
+Please know that if you have any concerns about your student’s education, please contact your classroom teacher at any time.

 Time Restraints: